 \item Third, we conduct extensive evaluations and demonstrate significant improvements in radar-only 2D bounding box detection using our framework.
 Specifically, our results show that \name\ improves the mean average precision (mAP) metric of car detection by 5.8\% compared to supervised learning.

 \end{itemize}

 To the best of our knowledge, this is the first work on autonomous driving that uses self-supervised learning to take advantage of the vast amounts of unlabeled radar data and achieve 2D bounding box detection using radar only.
 Our findings may prove key in generating pre-trained models that avoid the need to annotate massive amounts of radar data and enable lifelong learning on new radar hardware and datasets.
-Finally, we will make our code publicly available once the paper is accepted.